labeling machine

 Label Jams

 Label jams often occur due to obstructions in the label path.
-Inspect the path for any debris or misaligned labels that may impede the smooth movement of labels.
+Inspect the path for any debris or misaligned labels that may impede their smooth movement.

 Worn or damaged rollers can contribute to label jams.
 Inspect and replace rollers as needed.